kohshi54/tiny-parrot/README.md

 ```
 AND rd, rs1, rs2 -> rd = rs1 & rs2
 ```
-* note that the AND and similar operation in RISC-V is bitwise operation. not logical.
+* note that the AND and similar operation in RISC-V is bitwise operation, not logical.
 ### OR
 ```
 OR rd, rs1, rs2 -> rd = rs1 | rs2